performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 extensible at a particular host and distributed across a number of hosts.

-PMIDdescriptionPerformance Metric Identifier PMIDEach performance metrics domain on a particular host must be assigned a unique Performance Metric Identifier (PMID).
+Each performance metrics domain on a particular host must be assigned a unique Performance Metric Identifier (PMID).
 In practice, this means unique identifiers are assigned globally for each performance metrics domain type.
 For example, the same identifier would be used for the Apache Web